ctch3ng/Setting-up-Ubuntu-24.04-LTS-via-WSL-2-for-Google-s-Coral-USB-Accelerator/README.md

 <a id="item-5"></a>
 ## Troubleshooting

 [Windows] In PowerShell, run the following all at once while WSL is open and `venv` is activated.
+The line `usbipd unbind -a` needs to be executed twice on some systems to make it work.

 ```
+usbipd unbind -a
 usbipd unbind -a
 usbipd bind --force -b 1-4
 usbipd attach --wsl -b 1-4